nclarkekb/antiaction-common-json/README.md

 ### version 0.7.0-SNAPSHOT ###

+More work on improving object to/from stream marshaller/unmarshaller.

 * Improve code coverage in com.antiaction.common.json.representation package.
 * Throws JSONException those places where IllegalStateException were thrown.
 * Added support for byte, Byte, char, Character, java.util.Date and java.sql.Timestamp fields in stream (un)marshaller.